AnimMouse/gdrive-binaries/README.md

 # Google Drive CLI Client Binary Builds
 This is the binary builds of the [gdrive](https://github.com/prasmussen/gdrive) CLI client by [prasmussen](https://github.com/prasmussen) on GitHub.
 ## Why?
-It because they distribute their binary builds on Google drive, which is not very nice for HTTP CLI downloaders like [wget](https://www.gnu.org/software/wget/) and it is the reason why gdrive was invented.
+It because they distribute their binary builds on Google drive, which is not very nice for HTTP CLI downloaders like [wget](https://www.gnu.org/software/wget/) and it is the reason why gdrive was invented in the first place.
 Recursion!
 By distributing their binaries on GitHub, gdrive is now wget-friendly to get.
 ## Installing gdrive on linux
 To install gdrive on 64 bit linux
 ```